syncfusion-content/uwp-docs/uwp/Barcode/Symbology-Settings.md

 ## Input mode

 There are three modes for the input as defined in the table.
-Each mode supports the specific set of Input characters.
-User may select the most suitable input mode.
-By default the Input mode is Binary Mode.
+Each mode supports a specific set of input characters.
+The user may select the most suitable input mode.
+By default, the Input mode is Binary Mode.

 Input Mode Table